 Customer experience manager

 The starting customer experience manager salary is around 38,500 for junior employees.
 The average senior customer experience manager salary can get up to $152,094 or $144,930 CAD.
-Here’s the breakdown of each average by country.
+Here’s the breakdown of each average customer experience manager salary by country:

 USA – $66,010